Chargent Connector

 Once your form has been created, and you know what types of items or services you will be selling, you are ready to begin!

 First, select the form you are working with and go to the display options tab.
-Make sure you have Use SSL encryption checked, otherwise, you will receive an error when attempting to process payments.
+Make sure you have Use SSL Encryption checked, otherwise, you will receive an error when attempting to process payments.

 Step 1.
 Salesforce Authentication